amazonbeaut/SQL-Financial-Analysis/README.md

 Dynamic Flagging: Applied CASE statements to categorize members into "Active," "Stale," or "Inactive" based on time intervals since their last transaction.

 Reporting: Filtered the results to highlight high-value targets for the Member Services team to prioritize for outreach.

+Drawing on my 10+ years of experience at Redstone Federal Credit Union, I designed this query to mirror the "discrepancy identification" and "educational support" strategies I utilized as a Virtual Member Service Representative.
+This project demonstrates my ability to translate deep industry domain knowledge into scalable technical solutions.